 The classroom is anywhere; the laboratory is everywhere.

-School research ranges across the whole of the geosciences in both the social and natural sciences, addressing topics as diverse as mitigation of E. coli risk, to development of the topography of Sakhalin.
+School research ranges across the whole of the geosciences in both the social and natural sciences, addressing topics as diverse as mitigation of E. coli risk, to development of the topography and prehistoric societies of Sakhalin.
 We recognise future groupings and areas of research where the whole School can contribute such as:

 In addition to creating world-class research clusters, staff of the School recognise a duty to our local area and community: to maintain the technology base which underpins the economy of the city and the region, to assist articulation and debate of policy options and to help local people to an awareness of the history and environment of their region.